 Constant air volume boxes are often used in these setups, offering simple control and fewer components.
 If you’re retrofitting a single-zone space or working with a tight budget, CAV can still be a smart choice.

 Constant air volume boxes are often used in these setups, offering simple control and fewer components.
-If you’re retrofitting a single‑zone space or working with a tight budget, CAV can still be a smart choice, since, as explained by Integra Controls, “a CAV system ensures space comfort by adjusting the discharge air temperature…while maintaining a constant airflow”
+If you’re retrofitting a single‑zone space or working with a tight budget, CAV can still be a smart choice, since, as explained by Integra Controls, “a CAV system ensures space comfort by adjusting the discharge air temperature…while maintaining a constant airflow.”

 However, keep in mind that constant airflow means the fan never slows down, even when cooling or heating isn’t needed.
 Over time, this leads to higher energy bills and more maintenance.

-Because VAV systems adapt in real time, they reduce unnecessary airflow and energy waste.
+Since VAV systems adapt in real time, they reduce unnecessary airflow and energy waste.
 In addition, they reduce hot and cold spots, improve humidity control, and extend the life of HVAC components.

 These benefits align with our own guidance on how to prolong the life of your commercial HVAC system, which emphasizes smarter airflow control and consistent maintenance to maximize long-term performance.